FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_supportTool/t_st_configureSupportTool.md

 The support tool does not save the contents of files or folders whose names are listed in the `SupportTool.ExcludeFilesFoldersList` server configuration parameter.
 By default, the excluded names are `certs` and
 `passwd`.

-To add or remove names from the excluded files list, see <a href="../../c_st_serverconfiguration/t_st_serverconfigurationparameters#Change" class="MCXref xref">Change a parameter value</a>.
+To add or remove names from the excluded files list, see [Change a parameter value](../../c_st_serverconfiguration/t_st_serverconfigurationparameters#Change).